oracle/solaris-chef-cookbook/README.md

    - [Chef Client](https://downloads.chef.io/chef/12.19.36#solaris2), can be installed
      manually or via Omnitruck installer
    - Chef Server to push cookbooks to client nodes (with Chef Client installed)
-   - Make sure to pass appropriate arguments In your cookbook/reciepe
+   - Make sure to pass appropriate arguments in your cookbook/recipe
-   - Refere to documentation of individual cookbooks for various options and arguments supported by each cookbook.
+   - Refer to documentation of individual cookbooks for various options and arguments supported by each cookbook
-   - No additional setup or configuration is required.
+   - No additional setup or configuration is required

 # Testing Cookbooks With Chef Development Kit (ChefDK)